The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-The global metalworking fluids market reached a value of US$ 9.46 Billion in 2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of 5.1% during 2021-2026.
+The global metalworking fluids market reached a value of US$ 10.5 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 13.3 Billion by 2027, exhibiting a CAGR of 4.19% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use industries.
 These insights are included in the report as a major market contributor.

 Metalworking fluids (MWF) refer to a range of liquids and oils that are used to lubricate and cool down metal pieces while they are being machined, ground and milled.
 The MWFs reduce friction and heat in-between the cutting tool and the workpiece and prevent smoking or burning while inhibiting corrosion.
 These fluids find extensive applications worldwide in mechanical workshops for cutting and shaping metals.
 Furthermore, they aid in extending a vehicle’s component life by maintaining lubrication, reducing the chances of wear and tear or any physical and thermal deformation, along with delivering superior surface finish and texture in the welding process.